MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/SimulatedPlayer.md

 interact(): boolean
 `

-Performs a raycast from the player's head and interacts with the first intersected block or entity.
+Performs a raycast from the player’s head and interacts with the first intersected block or entity.
 Returns true if the interaction was successful.
 Maximum range is 6 blocks.

 #### **Returns** *boolean*